COSMO-ORG/fieldextra-wiki/Planning.md

        Improve namelist structure
      + [<1d] Check that iteration keywords are properly ordered in namelist (copy&paste easily leads to mixing iteration keywords)
-     + [3d] Consolidate and simplify access to INCORE
+     + [3d] Consolidate and simplify usage of INCORE
+       > check & improve diagnostics
+         (e.g. multi-time levels usage)
+       > remove 'compare_with' and 'merge_with' operators (?)
+         (can be replaced with poper=..., with less limitations than INCORE usage)
-       > how to make computation of derived fields more intuitive (ask led) ?
+       > make computation of derived fields more intuitive (led)
+       > propagate tags defined in INCORE
        > on-demand computation of derived field use the information of 'use_tag' when choice of parent is ambiguous (instead of reference_field)
-       > propagate tags defined in INCORE
        > make sure that get_incore_field() returns the correct HSURF field (currently the selection is based on grid compatibility and unicity, but it is not automatic that the returned HSURF corresponds to the